spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product.md

 The page refreshes and displays the available options as soon as the filter parameters are selected.

-Select one or more sorting parameters from the drop-down menu on the *Products* page to sort the existing abstract products.
+To sort the existing abstract products, select one or more sorting parameters from the drop-down menu on the *Products* page.
 Choose among the following sort criteria:

 - SKU
 - Name